potswa/cxx_function/README.md

 ====

 Please report issues [on GitHub](https://github.com/potswa/cxx_function/issues).
 Here are some that are already known:

+- MSVC does not support SFINAE in `std::result_of`.
+In turn, passing an object not supporting the given call signatures to a constructor in this library will produce a hard error.
+The standard requires `std::function` to ignore constructors taking target objects that would be invalid, and Microsoft's library does provide this feature.

 - `function` and `unique_function` constructors taking an allocator but no target should be deprecated, and should accept any allocator type.
 Instead, they require a `std::allocator` specialization and give no warning.